PriyanshGupta/urban-sound-classification/README.md

 # urban-sound-classification

-Used librosa to read and convert sounds to spectrograms then CNN to classify them.
+Used librosa to read and convert audio from UrbanSound8k Dataset to spectrograms then CNN to classify them.